 In the unlikely event that the course is cancelled, UC San Diego Center for Mindfulness is responsible only for a full refund of the registration fee and not for transportation, hotel accommodations or any miscellaneous expenses.

 Upon submission of your registration, you will be provided with a brief essay “Self-Reflection on the Journey of Becoming a Teacher of Mindful Self-Compassion” to read and a link to complete an online MSC Teacher Training Application.
 This application includes a brief 200-word essay where you can share your reasons for taking the training and your reflections on the essay.
 These items will be included in your confirmation email.

 Your application for this training will not be taken under consideration until the application form has been submitted.
 Should your qualifications not be accepted for admittance, a full refund will be granted.

 Recognizing the societal importance of self-compassion training and the financial realities that many prospective teachers may face, the UCSD Center for Mindfulness is pleased to offer a number of scholarships to attend the Mindful Self-Compassion Teacher Training.
-The scholarships (ranging from $2000 to $500) are available to all potential participants with special circumstances requiring financial assistance in order to attend.
-Applicants for the scholarships are asked to register for the training (the initial deposit WILL be refundable for scholarship applicants who do not receive an award) and submit the required essay and CV.
-Also please address a one-page essay addressing the following questions:
+The scholarships (ranging from $1000 to $250) are available to all potential participants with special circumstances requiring financial assistance in order to attend.
+Applicants for the scholarships are asked to register for the training (the initial deposit WILL be refundable for scholarship applicants who do not receive an award) and submit the required essay to email@example.com.
+The approximately one-page essay should address the following questions:

 - Why do you wish to attend this training, and what are the specific financial or other barriers to your attending?